Chota Nagpur Division

-Chota Nagpur Division, also known as the South-West Frontier, was an administrative division of British India.
-It included most of the present-day state of Jharkhand as well as adjacent portions of West Bengal, Orissa, and Chhattisgarh.
+The Chota Nagpur Division was one of the administrative divisions established under British rule.
+Under Act XX of 1854, the South West Frontier Agency was renamed a Commissionary, with the Political Agent becoming the Commissioner and the Assistant Political Agent designated as the Deputy Commissioner.
+As a result, the head of the Agency became the Commissioner of Chota Nagpur Division, shaping its colonial administration.

 History

+Background

 Chota Nagpur division was a hilly and forested area.
+Part of Nagpur State in Maratha Empire.
 The region came under the control of the British in the 18th and 19th centuries, and was annexed to the Bengal Presidency, the largest province of British India.
 After the Kol rebellion of 1831-2, the division was exempted by Regulation XIII of 1833 from the general laws and regulations governing Bengal, and every branch of the administration was vested in an officer appointed by the supreme Government and called the Agent to the Governor-General of India for the South-West Frontier.